-Member States shall take appropriate action, such as information and awareness-raising campaigns and research and education programmes, to reduce overall environmental criminal offences, raise public awareness and reduce the risk of population of becoming a victim of an environmental criminal offence.
+Member States shall take appropriate action, such as information and awareness-raising campaigns and research and education programmes, aimed at reducing to reduce overall environmental criminal offences, raising raise public awareness and reducing reduce the risk of population of becoming a victim of an environmental criminal offence.
 Where appropriate, Member States shall act in cooperation with the relevant stakeholders.